 How Long Does an International Money Transfer Take?

-How long does it take to transfer money between banks?
+How long does an international transfer take between banks?

 This really depends on the country of the two banks.
 With the introduction of the New Payments Platform (NPP), domestic money transfers within Australia in Australian dollars, like transferring $100 from NAB to ANZ, should happen within seconds.
 Many other countries have strong local payment networks making local payments pretty fast.